The Story

 Technical Guru award back

-At Meta Superintelligence Labs, I moved to the bleeding edge: foundation-model quality, data curation, and evaluation systems — same cockpit discipline, just at model scale.
+At Meta Superintelligence Lab, I moved to the bleeding edge: foundation-model quality, data curation, and evaluation systems.
+Same cockpit discipline, just at model scale.

 Selected highlights